 Pursuant to the Employment Agreement by and between Mr. Mathew and the Company, dated September 7, 2022, Mr. Mathew will receive (i) an annual base salary of \$1,000,000; (ii) an annual target bonus opportunity of \$2,000,000 (provided that (x) with respect to 2022, his annual bonus will be prorated and deemed earned at 100% and (y) with respect to 2023, his annual bonus will be not less than \$1,000,000), subject to continued employment through the date of payment; and (iii) following the second anniversary of the grant date of his initial equity award described below, eligibility to participate in the Company's annual long-term incentive program, with an annual target award opportunity of \$5,000,000.
-In connection with his hire by the Company, Mr. Mathew received: (I) a sign-on cash bonus of \$850,000 plus an additional make-whole payment (up to \$175,000) with respect to certain forfeitures in transitioning his employment; (II) an initial equity grant with an aggregate grant date value of \$20,000,000, 50% in the form of stock options and 50% in the form of restricted stock units, in each case, vesting 50% on the second anniversary of the grant date and 25% on each of the third and fourth anniversaries of the grant date; and (III) executive-level relocation benefits, including temporary housing for a period of up to 24 months, not to exceed \$750,000 in the aggregate.
-Items (I) and (III) are subject to clawback if Mr. Mathew is terminated for Cause (as defined in the Employment Agreement) or resigns without Good Reason (as defined in the Employment Agreement) in the two-year period following Mr. Mathew's start date with the Company.
+In connection with his hire by the Company, Mr. Mathew received: (i) a sign-on cash bonus of \$850,000 plus an additional make-whole payment (up to \$175,000) with respect to certain forfeitures in transitioning his employment; (ii) an initial equity grant with an aggregate grant date value of \$20,000,000, 50% in the form of stock options and 50% in the form of restricted stock units, in each case, vesting 50% on the second anniversary of the grant date and 25% on each of the third and fourth anniversaries of the grant date; and (iii) executive-level relocation benefits, including temporary housing for a period of up to the second anniversary of his employment start date, not to exceed \$750,000 in the aggregate.
+Items (i) and (iii) are subject to clawback if Mr. Mathew is terminated for Cause (as defined in the Employment Agreement) or resigns without Good Reason (as defined in the Employment Agreement) in the two-year period following Mr. Mathew's start date with the Company.
 Mr. Mathew may receive a tax gross up for taxes owed on the additional make-whole amount with respect to certain forfeitures in transitioning his employment up to a maximum of \$140,000.
-In March 2024, the Compensation Committee approved an acceleration of a previous grant of RSUs to Mr. Mathew under his employment agreement, to better align its vesting timeline with that of other grants
+In order to align with executive management grant timing practices, the Compensation Committee granted Mr. Mathew RSUs and CPAs in March 2024 and September 2024 respectively, instead of in December 2024 (as was contemplated in his Employment Agreement).
+The target amount of the awards was consistent with the terms of his Employment Agreement.
+In September 2024, the Compensation Committee approved the extension of time for Mr. Mathew to utilize temporary housing and associated benefits to the earlier of his relocation or the third anniversary of his employment start date, with no change to the \$750,000 aggregate benefit amount.